Unreasonable behaviour policy

 - derogatory, abusive, or insulting comments made about Commission staff online or in the media

-- harassing, abusing, or threatening Commission staff on their personal social networks.
+- harassing, abusing, or threatening Commission staff in their personal life (including on their personal social networks).

-Some of the behaviours outlined are unlawful and we will consider whether these should be formally reported to the police.
+Some of the behaviours outlined are unlawful.
+We will consider whether a police report is appropriate.

 Unreasonable demands and communication